 What is Soothing Safe Place Imagery and How Does It Work?

-Safe place work is used a lot in therapy to help people feel calmer.
+Safe place work is often used in therapy to help people feel calmer.
 I often use it with people who have been through a traumatic event that has made their world feel very unsafe.
-It’s also helpful for people who have a very active imagination and report creating worrying scenarios in their mind.
+It’s also helpful for people who have a very active imagination and report creating worrying scenarios in their minds.

 Our minds and bodies struggle to pull apart imagination from reality.
 For example, take a moment to imagine your favourite meal.
 Close your eyes and remember the last time it was placed in front of you.
 Notice the smell.
 How does it look?
 Spend 30 seconds indulging in this imagery.
 How do you feel?
 Hungry?

 Now imagine you’re holding half a lemon.
 Imagine licking the juice.
 How does your body respond?
 It’s powerful stuff, this imagery, isn’t it?!

 This simple exercise demonstrates how powerful the mind and our imagination can be.
 Images have so much more power than thoughts alone, so we need to use this skill to our advantage.
 We can create catastrophic images that fit with our worries, but we can also create havens that calm our physiology and make us feel safe, improving both our physical and psychological worlds.

 You can train and tone up your imagination like a muscle so it works for you and not against you, helping you manage or soothe emotions at times of stress or difficulty.
 This builds inner confidence and resilience, benefiting your overall well-being.